christophevg/christophe.vg/technology/_posts/2011-01-01-Raspberry_Pi.markdown

 ## Use Raspberry Pi Imager

-Download Raspberry Pi Imager from [https://www.raspberrypi.org/software/](https://www.raspberrypi.org/software/) and run it, follow the instructions to download and transfer it onto an SD card.
+Download Raspberry Pi Imager from {% include external link="https://www.raspberrypi.org/software/" title="https://www.raspberrypi.org/software/" %} and run it, follow the instructions to download and transfer it onto an SD card.

 ![Raspberry Pi Imager](images/full/rpi-imager.png)